Zen is a way of thinking.

 Handle chopsticks and dishes carefully, never treating them as miscellaneous, think about the feelings of people who will use them next time.

-You will lower your head to express gratitude to all who prepared Matcha and all who prepared it and greet first.
+We will lower our head to express gratitude to all who prepared Matcha and all who prepared it and greet first.

 The meaning is “I respect you.”